Chapter Two (1785-1790): Going to Africa Via Boston

 John Fitch, the genius behind the steamboat, was a clock maker by trade, and more a visionary than a fabricator.
 He had lived as if in a picaresque novel after he left Connecticut for the West.
 While watching the Ohio River flow by he got the idea of a steamboat.
 Then he was captured by Indians and taken to England as a prisoner by the British army.
 Released after the war, he returned to America.

 As visionaries were wont to do, he asked congress for money.
-It was then meeting in New York City.
 Then he visited legislatures and political leaders from New York to Virginia.
 Finally, in 1786 in Philadelphia, he found monetary support and a craftsman.
 A watchmaker named Henry Voight was able to make a steam engine.
 They made a trial run of their steamboat before delegates to the Constitutional Convention.
 In the spring of 1788, Fitch and Voight began building an improved boat that could carry passengers.(26)

 As the earliest historian of the company put it, “perfect as were Fitch and Voight in the theory, they were embarrassed in practical success by their ignorance of the respective proportions which the boiler, cylinder, condenser, and air pump ought to bear to each other.”
 Thornton's suggestions for each stream engine component didn't improve the performance of the engine.
 Fitch wrote in his notebook that Thornton's condenser "is undoubtedly one of the best calculated to condense without a jet of water, but...."
 A smaller condenser did the job better.
 Still, Fitch reveled in the doctor's enthusiasm.34

 When the steamboat was ready for trials in September 1788, Thornton gave the impression of being the sole moving power.
-A French journalist was on board:
+Jacques Brissot de Warville, a French journalist, was also on board:

 I went to see an experiment which was being tried near the Delaware, on board of a boat, the object of which was to ascend rivers against the stream.
 The inventor was Mr. Fitch.
 He had formed a company to carry out his enterprise.
 One of the stockholders and his most zealous advocate, was Dr. Thornton,... who I saw was assailed with jokes on account of this steam-boat.
 He was annoyed by these pleasantries which appeared to me to be very much out of place.36